 The barley plant

 Barley (Hordeum vulgare) is a member of the grass family (Poaceae).
 It is a self-pollinating annual.
-Barley has a relatively short growing season, but it tolerates cool weather and drought, making it a good winter crop, here in the Bay Area.
+Barley has a relatively short growing season, but it tolerates cool weather and drought, making it a good winter crop, here in San Jose, California.
 Barley seeds grow on a brittle spike, made up of spikelets.
 When the seeds mature, the spikelets fall apart, allowing the seeds to spread.
 The long hairs that stick up are called awns.
 There are two main types of barley, based on the way the seeds are arranged along a central stalk (rachis) and their fertility: two-row barley and six-row barley.
 In six-row barley, all of the seeds are fertile, whereas only one in three of the two-row barley are fertile.
-Two-row barley has less protein and more starch than six-row barley, making a better choice for malting and fermenting.
+Two-row barley has less protein and more starch than six-row barley, making a better choice for malting and fermentation.
 Higher protein six-row barley is more commonly used for animal feed.
 There are spring and winter varieties of barley, depending on whether or not they need a period of cold to transition into their reproductive phase.
-In the Bay Area, that generally means planting in either October or January.
+In warmer regions, that generally means planting in either October or January.
 Barley’s reproductive phase is characterized by true stems, called culms, carrying flowering heads, also known as a spikes or ears, that emerge from the sheath, or boot. surrounding the uppermost leaf (called the flag leaf).
 Barley grows 2-1/2 to 3 feet tall.

 Barley seeds have tough coverings called hulls.
 Most varieties have hulls that are difficult to remove without losing or damaging some of the grain.
 These are also known as ‘covered’ barley.
 The barley you see in the store is usually hulled or pearled barley.
 Hulled barley is a whole grain, but pearled barley is not.
 Pearling removes several outer layers of the grain along with the hull.
 There are also hulless, or ‘naked’ barley varieties, but they aren’t really hulless.
 Instead, the hull is simply easier to separate from the grain.
 Barley hulls are often used to make pillows.